Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 Next, let us setup our initial user **gitpusshuten**, as specified in our `Rails.root/.gitpusshuten/config.rb` file.

 <% code do %>
-gitpusshuten user add to staging
+heavenly user add to staging
 <% end %>

 It will ask you if you are sure you want to setup a deployment user named **gitpusshuten** to the staging environment.
 Say "yes" and you will be prompted for a password for this user (unless you specified on in the configuration file, then it'll use that one).
 Once that's done it'll start creating the user on your server and properly configure it to work with Git, RVM and such.